Video Poker sites

-This article serves as an introduction to playing video poker online, including pointers on basic rules and strategy, the different kinds of games available, and which Internet casinos offer the best titles for Australian players.
+This article serves as an introduction to playing video poker online, including pointers on basic rules and strategy, the different kinds of games available, and which Internet casinos offer the best titles for for wherever you are in the world.

 With simple rules, low house edge and an element of strategy, video poker machines have always ranked among the best value games in land-based casinos.
 It’s the same story at real money gambling sites, where you can enjoy dozens of electronic poker titles all day, every day, without ever having to wait around for your favourite machine to open up.